NBISweden/NBIS-template-support-reports/README.md

 - **NGI Stockholm** In any and all publications based on data from NGI Sweden, the authors must acknowledge SciLifeLab, NGI and Uppmax, like so:  [The authors would like to acknowledge support from Science for Life Laboratory, the National Genomics Infrastructure, NGI, and Uppmax for providing assistance in massive parallel sequencing and computational infrastructure.](https://ngisweden.scilifelab.se/info/faq#how-do-i-acknowledge-ngi-in-my-publication)

-### Work-log <a name="work-log"></a>
-_**Optionally** include work-log for the project with dates of meetings and key notes.
-In principle the same information should be in Redmine e.g._

-A brief project history containing key points:

-- **2015-09-15** first meeting with Jan to discuss experimental design, available data and desired results.
-As first results, Jan would like to receive lists of differentially expressed (DE) genes between the two time points for the two groups
-- **2015-10-09** meeting with Jan to go over the DE results.
-Agreed that Jan will go over the DE results and try running gene set enrichment analyses using DAVID website.
-- **2015-11-06** run and emailed Jan the exon usage results for the 4 comparisons
-- **2015-12-01** run and emailed Jan the motif discovery Homer results
-- **2015-12-10** meeting with Jan to discuss the additional
-- **2015-12-20** final results and report delivered

 ### Materials and Methods <a name="MM"></a>
 _Include Materials and Methods as in any scientific work_